-A significant number of shares of our common stock are issuable pursuant to outstanding stock awards, and we expect to issue additional stock awards and shares of common stock in the future.
+A significant number of shares of our common stock are issuable pursuant to outstanding stock awards, and we expect to issue additional stock awards and shares of common stock to attract and retain employees, directors and consultants.
+We may also issue shares of common stock to finance our operations and in connection with our strategic goals.
 Exercise of these awards and sales of shares will dilute the interests of existing security holders and may depress the price of our common stock.

-As of June 30, 2019, there were approximately 74.3 million shares of common stock outstanding and outstanding awards to purchase 9.7 million shares of common stock under various incentive stock plans.
-Additionally, as of June 30, 2019, there were approximately 3.3 million shares of common stock available for future issuance under our 2018 Equity Incentive Plan, approximately 0.1 million shares of common stock available for issuance under our 2014 Employment Commencement Incentive Plan.
-We may issue additional common stock and warrants from time to time to finance our operations.
-We may also issue additional shares to fund potential acquisitions or in connection with additional stock options or other equity awards granted to our employees, officers, directors and consultants under our 2018 Equity Incentive Plan, our 2013 Employee Stock Purchase Plan or our 2014 Employment Commencement Incentive Plan.
+Currently, our Amended and Restated Certificate of Incorporation authorizes the issuance of up to 99.0 million shares of common stock.
+As of September 30, 2019, there were approximately 74.5 million shares of common stock outstanding and outstanding awards to purchase 9.6 million shares of common stock under various incentive stock plans.
+Additionally, as of September 30, 2019, there were approximately 3.4 million shares of common stock available for future issuance under our 2018 Equity Incentive Plan, approximately 0.6 million shares of common stock available for issuance under our Amended and Restated 2013 Employee Stock Purchase Plan, and approximately 0.7 million shares of common stock available for issuance under our 2014 Employment Commencement Incentive Plan.

+We may issue additional shares to grant equity awards to our employees, officers, directors and consultants under our 2018 Equity Incentive Plan, our 2013 Employee Stock Purchase Plan or our 2014 Employment Commencement Incentive Plan.
+We may also issue additional common stock and warrants from time to time to finance our operations and in connection with strategic transactions, such as acquisitions and licensing.
+We may need to increase our authorized shares of common stock under our Amended and Restated Certificate of Incorporation to support these strategic goals.
+There can be no assurance that we will be able to obtain shareholder approval to increase the number of authorized shares.

 The issuance of additional shares of common stock or warrants to purchase common stock and the perception that such issuances may occur or exercise of outstanding warrants or stock options may have a dilutive impact on other stockholders and could have a material negative effect on the market price of our common stock.